Bullet Train Billing for Stripe

 rails restart

-. - Trigger a test webhook just to ensure it's resulting in an HTTP status code of 201.
+).
+You just want to make sure that it results in an HTTP status code of 201.

 6. Test Creating a Subscription